joeromero/docs/maps_api.md

 ### Instantiating a template map

-Instanciate a map allows to get a temporal map to fetch tiles.
-That temporal map is actually an anonymous map
+Instantiating a map allows you to get a temporal map to fetch tiles.
+That temporal map is an anonymous map.

-#### definition
+#### Definition
 POST /api/v1/named/:template_name

-#### params
+#### Params
 - A JSON with the template parameters in the body

 ```json